 Exercising and data - bringing research to the public

-The world’s largest festival of public science returned to Sheffield last month, with Dr Lee Pretlove from the Healthy Lifespan Institute sharing their scientific discoveries in one of the city’s pubs.
+The world’s largest festival of public science returned to Sheffield last month, with Dr Lee Pretlove from the Healthy Lifespan Institute sharing scientific discoveries in one of the city’s pubs.

 Dr Lee Pretlove standing on a stage in front of a projected screen

-The world’s largest festival of public science returned to Sheffield last month, with Dr Lee Pretlove from the Healthy Lifespan Institute sharing their scientific discoveries in one of the city’s pubs.
+The world’s largest festival of public science returned to Sheffield last month, with Dr Lee Pretlove from the Healthy Lifespan Institute sharing scientific discoveries in one of the city’s pubs.

 Here’s how Dr Lee Pretlove engaged with this year’s festival.